 About Beekeeper Studio

-Neither of us are DBAs or server administrators, but we build software for a living, so we have to interact with databases on a daily basis.
+I'm not a DBA or a server administrator, but I build software for a living, so I have to interact with databases on a daily basis.

-We got frustrated that there wasn't a straightforward and approachable cross-platform SQL client we could use.
+I got frustrated that there wasn't a straightforward and approachable cross-platform SQL client I could use.
 Sure there are lots of java-powered tools aimed at power-users with a million buttons and tabs, but they're not pleasent to use.
-We loved Sequel Pro on MacOS, but that's no good when working on Linux, or with SQLite, Postgres, or SQL Server.
+I loved Sequel Pro on MacOS, but that's no good when working on Linux, or with SQLite, Postgres, or SQL Server.

-So in 2019 we started working on Beekeeper Studio.
-It took almost a year of our (skant) evening and weekend time to launch the first version in early 2020.
+So in 2019 I started working on Beekeeper Studio.
+It took almost a year of (skant) evening and weekend time to launch the first version in early 2020.

 Why Call it Beekeeper?

-While we love getting tweets from folks disappointed we're not running an analytics company for actual Beekeepers, the app is called Beekeeper for a reason.
+While I love getting tweets from folks disappointed we're not running an analytics company for actual Beekeepers, the app is called Beekeeper for a reason.

-Over the last 10 years Matthew has built four apps named Beekeeper.
-Two were internal tools at Foursquare, and one was his (now defunkt) company, Beekeeper Data.
-The first app was originally called Beekeeper because it interacted with Apache Hive (yes the product name is a dad-joke), but he became so fond of the name that he just can't stop naming products *Beekeeper*.
+Over the last 10 years I have built four apps named Beekeeper.
+Two were internal tools at Foursquare, and one was a (now defunkt) company, Beekeeper Data.
+The first app was originally called Beekeeper because it interacted with Apache Hive (yes the product name is a dad-joke), but I became so fond of the name that I just can't stop naming products *Beekeeper*.